- EPDM: Today’s Choice

 - Installation Methods

-In 2013, the EPDM Roofing Association (ERA) celebrated its 10th Anniversary.
-Since its founding, ERA has been committed to providing the construction industry with accurate, up-to-date information about the appropriate choice of roofing material in climates throughout the United States and internationally.
-As part of that effort, ERA has conducted extensive research related to the sustainability and environmental impact of EPDM.
+Since it’s inception in 2003, ERA has conducted extensive research related to the sustainability and environmental impact of EPDM.
 Since EPDM membrane is available in both black and white, ERA has also stayed current on the latest research specifically related to the use of reflective roofing.

 Over the last ten years, new information has emerged about reflective roofing.
 What the industry knows today is very different from what it knew when white roofing was touted as a “one size fits all” solution to energy challenges.